moj-analytical-services/splink_graph/README.md

 ####  Edge metrics

-Edge metrics  have as an input a spark edgelist dataframe that also includes the component_id (cluster_id) where the edge is in.
+Edge metrics  have as an input a spark edgelist dataframe that also includes the component_id (cluster_id) where the edge belongs.
 The output is a row of one or more metrics per edge

 Edge metrics curretnly offered: